RicardoEPRodrigues/Bichux/README.md

 ## Installation

-Download the ZIP file in the base directory and open in.
+Download the ZIP file for your operative system in the base directory and open in.

 Inside there is are the binaries of the game.

-[TODO] Conclude the explanation.
+Just click to run the game and play!

+NOTE: It seems the Mac version is somehow broken, sorry for the inconvenience.

 ## Compiling